Updated STAR Rating Criteria and Assessment Overview

 Each domain of the Best Practice Rubric includes a series of indicators, all of which have been assigned a point value.
 The rubric is designed to be cumulative, so that program sites are able to select only the indicators that fit their individual program.

-To view the criteria included in the Best Practice Rubric, click on the links below for the Best Practice Rubric Criteria for your program type:
+To view the criteria included in the Best Practice Rubric and the documentation needed for Assessment, please click on the link below that fits your licensing type.

 CLASS Criteria and Scoring Guide